-Bunions are a common foot deformity in which two big things happen:
+You know when bunions are there, but what exactly are they?
+Bunions are a common foot deformity in which two things happen:

-- A bony bump forms on the side of your foot, right at the joint where the toe connects with the rest of the foot.
+A bony bump forms on the side of your foot where the big toe connects with the rest of the foot.

-Causes of Bunions – It’s Not Just About Shoes!
+Causes of Bunions – It’s Not Always About Shoes!

 It’s a common misconception that bunions only occur in middle-aged and older women.
-While that’s certainly a risk factor (women make up about 90 percent of all cases), bunions can occur in men and even children, too.
+While women make up about 90 percent of all cases, bunions can occur in men and even children, too.

-In many cases, it may be that your natural foot shape doesn’t do a very good job of distributing pressure evenly across your feet, and excess weight and force slowly pushes your toe out of alignment.
+In many cases, it may be that your natural foot shape doesn’t distribute pressure evenly across your foot, and excess weight and force slowly push your toe out of alignment.
 Injuries and inflammatory arthritis could also contribute to the condition.

-High-heeled shoes (or other shoes that either cramp toes or place extra weight on the front of the foot), when worn very frequently, are correlated with a greater risk of bunion formation.
-There’s some debate whether shoes can actually cause bunions in a healthy foot, or if they just make existing problems worse.
-In either case, they should be avoided as much as possible.
+High-heeled shoes (or other shoes that either cramp toes or place extra weight on the front of the foot) are correlated with a greater risk of bunion formation when worn frequently and for extended periods.
+There’s some debate whether shoes can cause bunions in a healthy foot, or if they just make existing problems worse.
+In either case, these types of shoes should be avoided as much as possible.

 Treating Bunions Without Surgery

-As with many other foot conditions, our first choice is to manage bunions conservatively.
-It’s important to realize that this won’t fix the bunion – the bump will still be there.
-But it can often allow bunion patients to return to normal activity without pain, as well as stop (or at least slow) progression of the deformity.
+As with many other foot conditions, our first choice is to manage bunions non-invasively.
+It’s important to understand that this isn’t a fix – the bump will still be there.
+But it can often allow you to return to normal activity without pain, as well as slow—and even stop—progression of the deformity.

-Managing bunions without surgery is all about alignment.
+Managing bunions without surgery involve properly aligning the foot.
 Since bunions are caused by uneven pressure on the foot, our strategy is to rebalance those forces away from the unstable metatarsal joint, through methods such as:

-- Switching to roomier and more comfortable shoes (and leaving the high heels in the closet).
+- Switching to roomier and more comfortable shoes.

 - Taping or splinting the toe into its normal position.

-- Using shoe inserts or custom orthotics to cushion and support your feet properly.
+- Using shoe inserts or custom orthotics that properly cushion and support your foot.

 - Placing padding along sensitive areas to minimize painful friction and avoid complications such as corns or blisters.

-If you still have some minor pain and swelling, use of over-the-counter painkillers or applying ice can be beneficial.
+If you still have some minor pain and swelling, over-the-counter painkillers and applying ice can be beneficial.
 We can also provide cortisone shots or other remedies for stronger discomfort.

 In severe cases, however, surgery may be necessary.
 And if that becomes the case for you, then you can find comfort in knowing that you are in good hands here at Community Foot Clinic of McPherson.
-We will thoroughly discuss what surgery will look like so you can move forward with treatment feeling confident.
+We will thoroughly discuss what surgery will look like so you can feel confident about moving forward with treatment.

 Surgical Bunion Correction – Is It for You?

-The truth of the matter is that surgery is the only way to restore a “normal” foot shape for someone with a bunion.
-Although we try to avoid it if possible, sometimes surgery is simply the best option.
-If your bunion is severe, and conservative treatments aren’t helping enough, it may be time to consider it.
+The truth of the matter is that surgery is the only way to restore a foot to its “normal” shape.
+Although we try to avoid it, sometimes surgery is simply the only option.
+You may want to consider it if your bunion is severe and conservative treatments aren’t helping.

-Several different surgical procedures might be selected based on the severity of your bunion, as well as other factors such as your age, health, lifestyle or work commitments, or personal goals.
-We’ll make sure to talk through all your options with you clearly and carefully so that you can make an informed choice.
-Whatever procedure is selected, we’ll do our best to minimize scarring and help you recover as quickly as possible.
+We’ll make sure to talk through all your options with you clearly and carefully so that you can make an informed decision.
+Whatever procedure you choose, we’ll do our best to minimize scarring and help you recover as quickly as possible.